Kyle Higashioka Player Props: Yankees vs. Rockies

-Kyle Higashioka is available when the New York Yankees battle Austin Gomber and the Colorado Rockies at Coors Field Friday at 8:40 PM ET.
+The New York Yankees, including Kyle Higashioka (.308 batting average in his past 10 games), battle starting pitcher Connor Seabold and the Colorado Rockies at Coors Field, Saturday at 8:10 PM ET.

-He is back in action for the first time since July 9, when he went 3-for-4 with a home run and an RBI against the Cubs.
+In his most recent game he had a hitless performance (0-for-2) against the Rockies.

 Kyle Higashioka Game Info & Props vs. the Rockies